Your lease or rental agreement should spell out your landlord's key rent rules, including:

 State laws in Virginia cover several of these rent-related issues, including the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
-If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
+If you don't pay rent when it is due, the landlord may begin charging you a late fee.
 Virginia landlords can charge a late fee only if the late fee is noted in the written lease or rental agreement.
 Late fees can't be more than 10% of the rent or 10% of the remaining balance due and owed by the tenant (whichever is less).
 (Va.
-Code § 55.1-1204 (2020).
+Code § 55.1-1204 (2023).)